 You don’t always need long mindfulness exercises or a yoga retreat to relieve stress.
 Discover 4 easy things you can do to help defuse your lifestyle.

-Garmin recently announced a significant update to the popular Forerunner 935 and Fenix 5 series watches.
-The update brings new functionality to these flagship devices, both of which debuted in…
+Garmin recently announced a significant update to the Forerunner 935 and Fenix 5 series watches.
+New feature, All-day Stress, powered by Firstbeat.

 The World Cup is an exciting time for people across the world.
 But it can also be pretty stressful.
 Here are three tips to reduce stress during the World Cup that can be used to boost your daily work routine too.